huijing/slides/30-smashingsf-2018/README.md

 So I want to introduce the writing-mode property, which deals specifically with vertical text.

 You literally turn the browser on its side.
 Some people might be saying, no big deal, we can do that with transforms too.
-But it's kind of different.
+Not exactly.
+Changing the writing-mode affects an elements box alignment axes.

 This is what happens to your text when the different values of writing-mode are applied.
 The default is horizontal, top-to-bottom.
 To change the direction to vertical, we use vertical-rl or vertical-lr.